There are now 2 possible online modes for units:

 - Unit rules

-> - enrolment in the Master of Professional Engineering (Chemical Engineering specialisation, Electrical and Electronic Engineering specialisation, Mechanical Engineering specialisation
+- Enrolment in62550 Master of Professional Engineering (Biomedical Engineering specialisation, Chemical Engineering specialisation, Electrical and Electronic Engineering specialisation, Mechanical Engineering specialisation

-> - Contact hours
+- Contact hours

 - lectures: 3 hours per week